 - Cost of physician and medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.

-- Here is everything you need to know when traveling with medicines to the USA .
+- Here is everything you need to know when traveling with medicine to the U.S. .

 Get an extra pair of eyeglasses

 - Don't spend hundreds of dollars for something you can get for much less in your home country.
-Eyeglasses can be expensive in USA.
+Eyeglasses can be expensive in the United States.